Posted by Vikram Rathod

 Relevance and Keyword Popularity

-If compared, a domain name using popular keywords that are related to niche markets and are in current trend will prove to be more valuable that those domains which do not.
-One more important point is that Google tends to give importance to domains which contain these marketable keywords, when ranking of the domains is concerned.
+If compared, a domain name using popular keywords that are related to niche markets and are in the current trend will prove to be more valuable than those domains which do not.
+One more important point is that Google tends to give importance to domains that contain these marketable keywords when the ranking of the domains is concerned.
 This point has already been confirmed to Matt Cutts from Google.
-Wondering how to find out the most popular keyword which are related to your industry?
+Wondering how to find out the most popular keyword which is related to your industry?
 There are a number of tools available, but why not try out Google’s Keyword Planner at first!

 Spelling plays a very important role to determine if a domain name is suitable and will prove to be a memorable brand name.

-Check out the spellings dicitionary to see if the words are mispelled.
-Double lettered domain names are more often misspelled by web users.
+Check out the spellings dictionary to see if the words are misspelt.
+Double lettered domain names are more often misspelt by web users.
 It could prove to be one big task to rank for certain keywords if the aged domain that you have selected has a number of spellings, punctuations or grammatical errors.

 How great a feeling it is when you start your website flipping with the domain which is aged, has a good backlinks profile, is indexed by the search engines and also has a substantial PageRank!